Scutlet/mk8-poltergust/README.md

 - Additional verification:
     - Filename vs content: Some information is present in both the ghost's filename and its contents.
 Although in most cases it won't matter if these two don't match up (the filename takes presence mostly), there can sometimes be issues.
 For example, if the character does not match up, then animations can break when viewing the replay.
 See the note below.
 - Editing: At least the player name and flag should be editable.
 Runs recorded on the CEMU emulator fail to add the correct flag.
 It also adds a bogus name (consisting of several types of question mark charaters) if using the default Mii data.
 Likewise, runs recorded on a real Wii U may use a Mii name that a player may not want to expose elsewhere.
-- Font icons: Nintendo uses some special icons in their font, such as a ★.
-There is a manual translation from hex to such characters (and back), but it is by no means complete.
 - Character-specific vehicle parts: Some vehicle parts are coloured differently based on the character that drives it.
 This is not reflected in the current UI.

 # A quick note on Mario Kart 8 Ghost Data